 Investment process The investment team actively manages the sub-fund's holdings and identifies companies that contribute to its sustainable objective, such as mitigation of, or adaption to, climate change.
 Typical examples include companies involved in renewable energy, energy efficiency, and those engaged in significant carbon emission reduction efforts in line with the long-term objective of the Paris Agreement on climate change mitigation.
 The team then uses a quantitative strategy to select companies that appear to offer the best potential for long- term capital growth.
-A large part of the subfund's holdings are constituents of the benchmark, but since the subfund excludes companies that do not meet the sub-fund's climate impact objective, the difference in performance (tracking error) compared to the benchmark is likely to be high.
+The sub-fund's investment strategy does not aim to limit the extent to which the sub-fund's holdings deviate from the benchmark.
+The investment team is therefore not constrained by the benchmark.